Graduate assistant work rules and policies

 • Develop your syllabus with care and in compliance with department and university policies.
 Follow the Course Syllabus Guidelines and Sample Syllabus Template provided by the Office of Teaching and Learning to construct your syllabus.
 Submit a copy of your syllabus to the department main office no later than the first week of classes

-• Cheating and plagiarism are serious problems that must be handled according to WSU's Student Code of Conduct (see Student conduct, support, and prevention and Community standards and university policies), with special attention to Section 10.1.
+• Cheating and plagiarism are serious problems that must be handled according to WSU's Student Code of Conduct (see student conduct, supportĀ and prevention), with special attention to Section 10.1.
 Suspected cases of cheating and plagiarism must be reported to your immediate work supervisor before taking any action

 • Final grades must be submitted via Academica within 72 hours after the final exam.
 If there is any reason that you cannot do this, clearly indicate that on Canvas as well as in an email message to each student.
 You must also notify your immediate work supervisor (DGS) and the department chair if you are not able to submit final grades within the required time period with an explanation for the delay